yamuben/xyz-challenge/README.md

 # xyz-challenge-II
 Transfer money with MoMo API

-With this app you can transfer money using momo API
+With this app you can transfer money using Flutter wave and MTN mobile money
 # Stack used:

 -> nodejs